godloth/2rs2ns/_posts/2018-12-13-setting-custom-arlo-mode-with-node-red.md

 A great way to explore this API is to use [Postman](https://www.getpostman.com/).

 ## 1. Authenticate against Arlo API
+You'll be able to authenticate to the Arlo website by making the following call:
 ```
 curl -H "Content-Type: application/json;charset=UTF-8" -d '{"email":"YOUR_EMAIL","password":"YOUR_PASSWORD"}' -X POST "https://arlo.netgear.com/hmsweb/login/v2"
 ```